 Ten minutes later, a man with a commanding moustache, whom I took to be a taxi driver, had snatched my bag, shepherd me into the back of his car, and was speeding down the highway toward Madagascar’s Capital, Antananarivo.

 Dilapidated shantytowns stood on either side of the highway.
 The buildings looked like random jumbles of bricks, mortar, plywood and corrugated metal sheets slapped together ingeniously.
 There were empty blocks of land, some used as farming plots, some ad garbage dumpsters and some as soccer fields.

 What I noticed was that despite the squalor and poverty, these empty fields, coupled with the wide blue expanse of early morning skies, seemed to offer a degree of openness; neutralising the suffocation and congestion that comes with such impoverished townships.

-I tore my backpack off my sweaty back, threw open the windows, and was startled by a sweeping view of the city, haphazardly strewn all over the place in a thousand faded colours, stretching as far as the eye could see.
-And ironically, it was only then, when all my initial concerns of getting into Madagascar safely and finding a place to stay at were taken care of, that the true scale of what I’ve just done transpired.
+I tore my backpack off my sweaty back, threw open the window shutters, and found myself startled by a sweeping view of the city, haphazardly strewn all over the place in a thousand faded colours.

 There was a bare-chested guy on the roof of the house across the street hanging up his clothes.
 He saw me looking at him and his face contorted in suspicion.
 I smiled at him and suddenly felt overwhelmed with fear and ecstasy.
 Just what the fuck was I doing in Madagascar?